ctrlplusb/easy-peasy/website/docs/docs/api/use-store-state.md

 }
 ```

-Note how an array is being returned within the state mapper.
-A new array will be returned every time the state mapper is executed.
-This breaks strict equality checking, forcing your component to re-render for _any_ state change on your [store](/docs/api/store).
+Note how a new object is being returned within the state mapper.
+This will occur every time the state mapper is executed, and  breaks strict equality checking, forcing your component to re-render for _any_ state change on your [store](/docs/api/store).

-We recommend two alternative approaches to avoid this.

-**1. Resolve slices of state individually**
+For this case we recommend that you map the required states individually.

 ```javascript
 function Fixed() {